microsoft/TypeScript-wiki/Breaking-Changes.md

 #### Strict object literal assignment checking

-The changes make it an error to specify properties in an object literal that were not specified on the target type, when assigned to a variable or passed for a parameter of a non-empty target type.
+It is an error to specify properties in an object literal that were not specified on the target type, when assigned to a variable or passed for a parameter of a non-empty target type.

 **Example:**